Auyl: Criticism

 The Auyl was accused as being "fodder" for the ruling Nur Otan party in which according to Project — Vedomosti Kazakhstan journal that the party's programmes were similar to Nur Otan's regarding on rural policies.
 In spite claiming to represent rural workers, the party was criticised for not focusing on the interests towards small and medium-sized farmers and instead cooperating with the Alliance of Associations of the Agro-Industrial Complex of Kazakhstan which was viewed to be owned by group of Kazakh oligarchs with Umirzak Shukeyev being the most beneficiary figure in organisation.

 Electorate and membership

-The Auyl claimed to encompass its support from residents of villages and cities, workers of agriculture and industry, students and scientists, and creative intelligentsia whom opted for social economic state, moral and development of society and the preservation of the country's traditional and spiritual wealth.
+The Auyl claimed to encompass its support from residents of villages and cities, workers of agriculture and industry, students and scientists, and creative intelligentsia who opted for a social economic state, moral and development of society, and the preservation of the country's traditional and spiritual wealth.
 The party was estimated to have around 200,000 members in 2015.